ldastey-dev/ai-cerberus/README.md

 ## Contact

-For any questions or feedback, please reach out to us at [ldastey@googlemail.com](mailto:ldastey@googlemail.com).
+For any questions or feedback, please reach out to me at [ldastey@googlemail.com](mailto:ldastey@googlemail.com).